![]() |

 Check your BIOS settings for options that mention sleep, suspend or hibernate.

-If you have a setting for allow suspend mode on legacy OS
+If you have a setting for allow suspend mode on legacy OS try both on and off.

 Turning this on can make some old ThinkPads resume when nothing else helps.